powerofdarkine/chatapplication/README.md

 ### Frontend
 - Vanilla HTML/CSS/JS only (no frameworks)
 - No WebSocket or WebRTC
-- HTTP long-polling for events
+- HTTP polling (short-poll) for events
 - No external CDNs or libraries

 ### Backend